mravanini/mammography-workshop/workflow/README.md

 Now that you have your Lambda function ready, you can create your Workflow.

-**Step 8:** Go to the step functions console and create a new State Machine by clicking on "State Machines" / "Create state machine".
+**Step 8:** Go to the [Step Functions console](https://console.aws.amazon.com/states/home) and create a new State Machine by clicking on "State Machines" / "Create state machine" on the menu on the left.

 **Step 9:** Download/Open the workflow definition file [here](code/model_workflow_template.json?raw=True) and paste the contents into the "Definition" field.